 Here are the 23 colleges that scored at least 17.0 (out of 20) in Engagementand at least 30.0 (out of 40.0) in Output, listed in order of their overall place in the WSJ/TimesHigherEd rankings:

-Updated September 10, 2018, to include new U.S. News rankings for 2019.
-Listed below are the yearly rankings and overall average rankings of 123 national universities that were included in the first tier of the U.S. News Best Colleges from 2012 through 2019.
+Editor’s note: This post has now been updated, effective September 9, 2019, to include new U.S. News rankings for 2020.
+Listed below are the yearly rankings and overall average rankings of 123 national universities that were included in the first tier of the U.S. News Best Colleges from 2013 through 2020.
 There are 61 public and 62 private universities.
 The list below not only shows the average rankings over this eight-year period but also lists the number of places lost or gained by each university.

 U.S. News has changed its methodology, and there are some significant changes, especially after the top 30-35 places in the rankings.
-Major gains for Florida, Florida State, Georgia, most UC campuses.
+Major gains for Florida, Florida State, Georgia, Georgia Tech, most UC campuses.

 While we appreciate the massive amount of data that the U.S. News rankings provide on class sizes, grad rates, retention rates, and even selectivity, on the whole the rankings fail to evaluate efficiency (the number of students who receive a high-quality education at a relatively low cost) and should not use selectivity and wealth as metrics.